Preparing for Your Child’s First Appointment

 Making an appointment

-The VEO-IBD Program is known for its quick and easy scheduling.
-If your child has been diagnosed with VEO-IBD or it is suspected, you or your physician can contact the VEO-IBD Program at 215-590-7423.
+The VEO-IBD Program is known for its quick and easy scheduling process.
+If your child has been diagnosed with VEO-IBD or VEO-IBD is suspected, you or your provider may contact the VEO-IBD Program at 215-590-PIBD (7423) or online via our contact form.

-An experienced clinic coordinator will gather your initial information and arrange to receive all of your child's test results and reports from your referring physician.
+An experienced program administrator will gather your initial information and arrange to receive your child’s medical records from your referring provider.

 Before your appointment

-We have a dedicated clinic coordinator who is here with you every step of the way and will help you complete the form.
+We have a dedicated program administrator and nurse navigator who are here to help you every step of the way and will assist you through the scheduling process.

-Once we receive the completed form, we will review your child’s medical records, contact you to set up your child's appointment, and discuss next steps as they relate to your child's visit at CHOP.
+Once we receive the completed forms, we will review your child’s medical records, contact you to schedule your child’s in-person appointment, and discuss next steps as they relate to your child’s visit at CHOP.
 This review process is quick and will not delay scheduling your appointment.

-We may suggest your child receive additional diagnostic imaging and repeat an endoscopy and/or colonoscopy while you are at CHOP.
-These suggestions may extend your child's length of stay in Philadelphia, and we will work with you to plan accordingly.
+Based on a review of your child’s medical records by our second opinion nurse navigator, we may suggest that your child see additional specialists or undergo more diagnostic testing while you are at CHOP.
+These suggestions may extend your child’s length of stay in Philadelphia, and we will work with you to plan accordingly.
 There are many options for you and your family to stay locally, and we will discuss these options with you.

 Insurance authorization and referrals

-Referrals need to be in place at the time of your child's appointment at CHOP or the visit may be delayed or rescheduled.
+All referrals must be in place at the time of your child’s appointment at CHOP, or the visit may be delayed or rescheduled.

-Our team is experienced in working with many insurance plans to facilitate care for families who seek our services.
-We are always happy to discuss individual situations and connect you with CHOP financial counselors if helpful.
+Our team is experienced in working with many insurance plans to ease care for families who seek our services.
+We are always happy to discuss individual situations and connect you with CHOP financial counselors, if helpful.

 What to expect on the day of your child’s visit